Electricity at the macroscale and its microscopic origins: Summary

+It turns out that the homogenization transformation introduces qualitative differences between a simple microstructure $\nu$ and any macrostructure defined by it.
+These mathematical peculiarities and observable artefacts of structure homogenization have some very important physical consequences.

-It turns out that the homogenization transformation creates observable artefacts, which are consequences of the fact that perfect homogenization, meaning a total elimination of microscopic fluctuations, is only possible in the limit in which the macrostructure is an average of the microstructure over all points in its domain.
-This is the limit in which $\Nu$, the counterpart of $\nu$ at the macroscale, is flat and featureless.
-For example, the Earth's surface macrostructure is close to this limit in Voyager~1's famous `\emph{pale blue dot}' photograph.
+They exist because perfect homogenization, meaning a total elimination of $\nu$'s microscopic fluctuations, is only possible in the limit in which the macrostructure is the average of $\nu$ over \emph{all} points in its domain.
+This is the limit in which the counterpart of $\nu$ at the macroscale, ${\Nu:\realone^3\to\realone}$, is flat and featureless.
+For example, the Earth's surface macrostructure is close to this limit in Voyager~1's famous `\emph{pale blue dot}' photograph~\citep{sagan_1994}.

+Away from this limit, homogenization is imperfect, and spatial averages of $\nu$ are not uniquely defined: The average of $\nu$ on a mesoscopic domain is only defined to a precision that is finite.
+Therefore $\Nu$ can only be defined to a finite precision, $\precNu$.